cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 #### CounterpartyUpgrade Path

-The chain must store the counterpartyUpgrade on `chanUpgradeAck` and `chanUpgradeConfirm`.
+The chain must store the counterparty upgrade on `chanUpgradeAck` and `chanUpgradeConfirm`.
 This will be stored in the `counterpartyUpgrade` path on the private store.

 ```typescript
 function counterpartyUpgradePath(portIdentifier: Identifier, channelIdentifier: Identifier): Path {